Agency BUNDLE - advertising agency packaging label design explanatory video animations

 Of course yes.
 However, it is preferable not to exceed a larger time frame in order to maintain a uniform style.

-- what is the area of activity of your company?
+- What is the scope of your company's operations?

-- what qualities do you want your brand to be associated with?
+- What values do you want your brand to be associated with?

-- what mood, feeling or emotions should your brand evoke among the audience?
+- What mood, feeling or emotions should your brand evoke among recipients?

 There is no one answer to this.
 Sometimes, for example, it is 10 sketches of the logo for the initial selection of the label, and sometimes it is 3.
 It depends on the complexity of the work.
 You have to realize that more projects require more time and costs.
 In the end, we only have to choose 1 project.
 Quantity never goes hand in hand with quality.